charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 The **CreateSymbolicLinks** script should create the missing **~/bin/CreateExpressProject** script.
 (It will also create a number of other scripts.)

-Go to your ~/Source directory and run a few commands to create your first Heroku project.
+Go to your **~/Source** directory and run a few commands to create your first Heroku project.

 **NOTE**: _Don't create your heroku project in your repository.
-If you do, you will end up with a repository nested in a repository, which you want to avoid._
+If you do, you will end up with a repository nested in a repository, which you want to avoid.
+When you turn in an assignment, if I ask for the source, then go ahead and copy the folder into your repository, but then remove the **.git** directory from the directory you copied._

+## Create

 To create the project, enter the following in your **Source** directory, being sure to use your own lastname, not mine, and not the word **lastname**: